natancox/stardog-docs/src/docs/groovy.html.md

 ## Building Groovy for Stardog

 To build Groovy for Stardog, you need a release of Stardog; we use [Gradle](http://www.gradle.org/) to build Stardog for Groovy.
+Gradle 1.9 is the preferred version to use.
 Then,

 1. Download and run a Stardog server with a "testdb", used for testing.
 2.   run `gradlew build`, which eventually results in a